Dinosaur Shadow Characters Preschool Art Activity

-Dinosaur figures can be used in different ways for promoting imaginative play.
-In this hands-on activity, kids experiment with making dinosaur shadows, then transform them into playful characters.
+Combine science and art in this hands-on dinosaur shadows activity.
+In this activity, kids experiment with making dinosaur shadows, then transform them into playful characters.
 How loud can your dinosaur roar?

 This post contains affiliate links.